MichaelCurrin/docsify-js-tutorial/docs/README.md

 If you want to use it, make sure `coverpage: true` is set in your app config.

 Then create and edit a *docs/_coverpage.md* file.
-You can also use the template project's [cover page](https://raw.githubusercontent.com/MichaelCurrin/docsify-js-template/master/docs/_coverpage.md) on Github as a reference.
+You can also use the template project's [cover page](https://raw.githubusercontent.com/MichaelCurrin/docsify-js-template/master/docs/_coverpage.md) on GitHub as a reference.

 You can add additional buttons to the bottom of the homepage, but there should be no gaps between the lines in your file.
 And the _last_ one will be solid while the others will be transparent.